metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 # JWT-based Authentication

-You can connect Metabase to your JWT-based identity provider to allow your Metabase users to authenticate through it.
+You can connect Metabase to your identity provider using JSON Web Tokens (JWT) to allow your Metabasers to authenticate through it.

 ## Types of authentication Metabase supports with JWT